 Sub CLNG_Example2() Dim LongNumber As String Dim LongResult As Long LongNumber = "Long Number" LongResult = CLng(LongNumber) MsgBox LongResult End Sub

-This should give us the result as “Type Mismatch”.
+This should give us the result as “Type Mismatch.”

-One more error we get with LONG data type is “Overflow Error” i.e. Long variable data type can hold values from -2,147,483,648 to 2,147,483,647.
-So any value above this will cause an overflow error.
+One more error we get with the LONG data type is “Overflow Error in VBAOverflow Error In VBAVBA Overflow Error or "Run Time Error 6: Overflow" occurs when the user inserts a value that exceeds the capacity of a specific variable's data type.
+Thus, it is an error that results from the overloading of data beyond the desired data type limit of the variable.,” i.e., the Long variable data type can hold values from -2,147,483,648 2,147,483,647.
+So any amount above this will cause an overflow error.

-For an example look at the below code.
+For example, look at the below code.

 Sub CLNG_Example3() Dim LongNumber As String Dim LongResult As Long LongNumber = "25645890003" LongResult = CLng(LongNumber) MsgBox LongResult End Sub

-For the variable “LongNumber” I have assigned the number “25645890003” which is over the limit of the “Long” data type.
-When we run the above code it will encounter an “Overflow” error.
+For the variable “LongNumber,” I have assigned the number “25645890003,” which is over the limit of the “Long” data type.
+When we run the above code, it will encounter an “Overflow” error.

-Thing to Remember here
+The thing to Remember here